Cosmo-Tech/cosmotech-api/README.md

   --set image.tag=latest
 ```

-Alternatively, it is recommended to use a dedicated `values.yaml` file and use it instead, e.g.:
+Alternatively, it is recommended to use a dedicated `values.yaml` file instead, e.g.:

 ```shell
 export API_VERSION=latest;